NRCHKB/node-red-contrib-homekit-bridged/README.md

 - **Allow Insecure Request**: Should we allow insecure request?
 Default false.
 - **Manufacturer, Model, Serial Number**: Can be anything you want.
 - **Name**: Can be anything you want.
-- **Allow Message Passthrough**: If you allow then message from node input will be send to node output.
+- **Allow Message Passthrough**: If you allow then message from node input will be sent to node output.
 - **Custom MDNS Configuration**: Check if you would like to use custom MDNS configuration.
     - **Multicast**: Use udp multicasting.
 Optional.
 Default true.
     - **Multicast Interface IP**: Explicitly specify a network interface.
 Optional.
 Defaults to all.